The 2025 RCM competitive landscape: Foresight vs. incumbents, AI-native startups, and niche players

-CMS mandate (Jan 2027) requires FHIR-based Prior Authorization APIs from payers.
-This enables direct payer integrations without gatekeepers like CoverMyMeds or Surescripts.
+Regulatory tailwind.
+The CMS mandate (January 2027) requires FHIR-based Prior Authorization APIs from payers, enabling direct payer integrations without gatekeepers like CoverMyMeds or Surescripts.

+Staffing crisis.
 RCM teams face 40% attrition rates.
 90% of healthcare leaders report labor challenges.
-Automation isn't optional—it's survival for mid-market practices.
+Automation is not optional — it is survival for mid-market practices.

+Denial epidemic.
 Hospitals spend $20B+ annually fighting denials.
-50% of providers report increased denials in past year.
+50% of providers report increased denials in the past year.
 60% stem from front-end errors that automation prevents.

-All major RCM players across incumbents, AI startups, and niche specialists
+All major RCM players across incumbents, AI startups, and niche specialists.
+AI Maturity and Automation render as 0–100 progress bars.

 | Company | Type | Scale / Funding | AI Maturity | Automation | Market Position | Target Segment |